coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 ### The Project Interpreter
 We will change the Project Interpreter.
-Select "PyCharm->Preferences->Project:<projectname>->ProjectInterpreter"
+Select "PyCharm->Preferences->Project:<project-name>->ProjectInterpreter"
-Here we can select our prefered  Python Environment.
+Here we can select our preferred  Python Environment.

-We create a new Python virtual environment, and this is established in our project area under the venv subdirectory:
+We create a new Python virtual environment, and this is established in our project area under the venv sub-directory:

 ```shell
 dhcp-86-124:calculate_pi171212 bjorn$ ls